When to treat moss in a lawn to guarantee strong, green grass – just in time for summer

 'The key ingredient is ferrous sulphate, also known as iron sulphate.
 This doesn’t only kill the moss but can also enhance the grass’ colour, making it greener and healthier.'

-Now you know when to treat moss in a lawn, you can get started very soon.
+Now you know when to treat moss in a lawn, you'll be able to get started very soon.
 Spring is just days away!

 Get the Ideal Home Newsletter